fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 It may not be desirable to allow this information to be sent to an arbitrary receiver.
+The addition of this information to the ICMP responses listed in {{nodeid}} is configurable, and defaults to off, with exception of IP/ICMP translators {{RFC7915}}.
+Those translators SHOULD add the Node Identification Extension Object with the IP Address Sub-Object, as described in {{I-D.equinox-v6ops-icmpext-xlat-v6only-source}}.
+An implementation
-The addition of this information to the ICMP responses listed in {{nodeid}} is configurable, and defaults to off.
-An implementation may determine what objects may be appended to a given message based on the destination IP address of the ICMP message that will contain the objects.
+may determine what objects may be appended to a given message based on the destination IP address of the ICMP message that will contain the objects.
 Access control lists (ACLs) may be used to